mike-deruiter/portfolio/README.md

 ## Languages Used

-Currently, there are programs in C, C++, Java, sh, Python, Ruby, & COBOL (Mike took a course).
+Currently, there are programs in C, C++, Java, Go, Python, Ruby, sh, & COBOL (Mike took a course).
 Files w/o a suffix are either scripts or sample data for said scripts; inspecting the files will reveal what they are.

 ---